Balance Trainer Side Plank exercise demonstration image

 How to Perform

-Place the flat side of the balance trainer on the floor.
-Lie on your side next to it, placing your forearm centered on the dome with your elbow directly beneath your shoulder.
-Stack your feet or stagger them for easier balance.
+Place the balance trainer dome-side up on the floor.
+Lie on your side with your bottom forearm centered on the dome, elbow under shoulder, and legs stacked or staggered.

 Coaching Tips